Marcus Ericsson: GP2 Series

 Ericsson switched to the iSport International team for 2011, alongside Sam Bird.
 He finished sixth in the Asia series championship, and tenth in the main series championship.
 He remained with iSport for 2012, alongside Jolyon Palmer.
 He won at Spa, beginning a run of six consecutive points finishes to the end of the season, including two podium finishes.
 This lifted him to eighth in the championship.

-In 2013, he competed for the reigning champions DAMS, taking pole positions in Spain and Great Britain.
+In 2013, Ericsson competed for the reigning champions DAMS, taking pole positions in Spain and Great Britain.
 In Germany, he won the feature race, and he continued with podium positions in Hungary, Belgium, Singapore, and Abu Dhabi to finish sixth in the championship.

 Formula One

 Ericsson drove for Brawn GP at the young driver test at Circuito de Jerez over three days, on 1–3 December 2009.
 He tested alongside IndyCar Series driver Mike Conway.
 Conway had the edge by three-tenths of a second, however team principal Ross Brawn commended Ericsson for his performance, saying that he had "performed very well showing exceptional maturity in his approach and feedback".

+Ericsson has described his five seasons in Formula One, which encompasses 97 Grand Prix starts, as mentally challenging, in contrast to his later success in IndyCar.